enzo-dante/tech_prep/README.md

 # Maps

-MAPS: an INTERFACE of unique_key-value pairs implemented by the HASHMAP or LINKED HASHMAP classes with 2 GENERIC parameters
+an INTERFACE of unique_key-value pairs implemented by the HASHMAP or LINKED HASHMAP classes with 2 GENERIC parameters

 - O(1) CONSTANT time complexity: getting a map value with a key will always take the same number of steps (3)